I am a psychoanalyst and psychologist with over 30 years of clinical experience in a variety of settings.

 Center for Psychoanalysis) and graduated in 2002.
-I am a member and faculty at the San Francisco Center for Psychoanalysis
+I am a faculty member and Training & Supervising Analyst at the San Francisco Center for Psychoanalysis.

 In addition to my private practice of psychoanalysis, psychotherapy and consultation, I teach at various training

 institutions in the SF Bay Area and lecture locally, nationally, and internationally, and am an Associate Clinical Professor of Psychiatry

 at the University of California, San Francisco.
 My areas of teaching interests include gay/lesbian and gender issues,